josh-bone/sportsrefscraper/README.md

 [sports-reference.com](https://www.sports-reference.com/) is an online repository containing statistics for several different sports.
 The aim of this repository is to maintain an updated web-scraper for this site.

-This is _far_ from the first sports-reference scraper.
+This is not the first or only sports-reference scraper.
 However, on January 1, 2023, [sports-reference.com](https://www.sports-reference.com/) retired their "widgets" feature, which formed the basis of many of existing scrapers.
 When these broke, I decided to make my own scraper which doesn't use that functionality.
 This is the most up-to-date scraper as of my knowledge (in March 2023).

 I'm creating this repository _mostly_ to familiarize myself with PyPI packaging and best practices.
 Feel free to use it in your personal work, research, or passion projects!